camunda/camunda-docs-manual/content/user-guide/spring-boot-integration/configuration.md

 <tr>
 <td>`camunda.bpm.filter`</td>
 <td>`.create`</td>
-<td>name of a "show all filter".
+<td>name of a "show all" filter.
 If set, on start a new filter will be created that displayes all tasks.
 Useful for testing on h2 db.</td>
 <td>-</td>
 </tr>